NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/stage-fright-missive.md

 trait03: "magical"
 trait04: "mental"
 trait05: "missive"
-trait06: "common"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 5
 weight:
 value: "22"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:2` envision, Interact  Composing a stage fright missive usually involves creating a scathing review, insulting letter, or embarrassing image that ridicules the recipient.
 The activating creature must succeed at a DC 20 Will check save or be overcome with embarrassment for 1 hour, taking a –1 status penalty to Deception, Diplomacy, Intimidation, and Performance checks.
 During this time, if the creature attempts to speak or perform in front of an audience, they become [[Conditions/Sickened|Sickened 1]].
 When they recover from this sickened condition, the missive's effects end.
 You choose when composing the missive whether it remains as a non-magical document or burns to ash after imparting its magic."
 powerTitle1:
 actionEconomy1:
 type1: